yireo/yireo-slides/slides/mucnl/intro1.md

 ---
 # What is an unconference?
-"a loosely structured conference emphasizing the informal exchange of information and ideas between participants, rather than following a conventionally structured programme of events"
+"A loosely structured conference emphasizing the informal exchange of information and ideas between participants, rather than following a conventionally structured programme of events."

 ---
 # Unconference rules